 A portrait is a simple, but profound and tangible gift that can reinforce familial cohesion, enhance self-esteem, and will last for generations.
 It's truly inspiring to see people's expressions as they "step into the light."
 On the bus recently, I ran into a man I had photographed several years ago, and he told me, in very poignant terms, how the portrait had helped him through a time of illness and injury.
 It's a very potent experience for these individuals; at this point I have photographed more than 700 people via The Portrait Project.
 If you can make a donation (direct or tax-deductible) in any amount it will help me continue this work.

 *The Portrait Project is fiscally sponsored by Intersection for the Arts, a 501(c)(3) nonprofit.
-Click Here to make a TAX-DEDUCTIBLE donation to The Portrait Project via Intersection (a 50l(c)3) - be sure to click Orange donate button (not blue one).
+Click Here to make a TAX-DEDUCTIBLE donation to The Portrait Project via Intersection (a 50l(c)3)

 **checks can be made out to The Portrait Project (direct contribution) or Intersection for the Arts (tax-deductible), sent to The Portrait Project, 528 Sanchez Street, San Francisco, CA 94114. merci!

 "Can I, can I ask you a question?"